cr0mll/cyberclopaedia/Notes/Networking/Protocols/Network Time Protocol (NTP).md

 ![](Resources/Images/NTP/Hierarchy.png)

 # Synchronising time on Linux with `ntpdate`
 `ntpdate` is a useful utility for synching time on Linux machines through NTP.
-It's syntax is really simple:
+Its syntax is really simple:

 `ntpdate [server]`